UoB-COMSM0166/2025-group-21/README.md

 Given that we had previously designed an in-game store, we refined and upgraded the store’s items—such as flight-related props that provide acceleration—based on player feedback to enhance the gaming experience.

 External feedback also drew comparisons between our concept and existing physics-based movement games.
-Additionally, in our game, players must carefully maneuver along icy slopes, using acceleration and timing to launch into the air.the terrain itself becomes a key element of gameplay, making precise movement a challenge.Many players pointed out that our game mechanics were highly unique, strengthening our belief that it has the potential to provide an engaging and distinctive gameplay experience.
+Additionally, in our game, players must carefully maneuver along icy slopes, using acceleration and timing to launch into the air.
+The terrain itself becomes a key element of gameplay, making precise movement a challenge.
+Many players pointed out that our game mechanics were highly unique, strengthening our belief that it has the potential to provide an engaging and distinctive gameplay experience.

 ### Identifying Stakeholders